christensenjairus/ClusterCreator/README.md

 * Metrics server
 * Node labels
 * Node taints
+* Nvidia card configuration
-* Auto-Provisioning Local StorageClass (rancher) (set as default StorageClass)
+* Auto-Provisioning Local StorageClass (rancher) (set as the default StorageClass)
-* Non-Auto-Provisioning Local StorageClass (k8s built-in)
+* Non-Auto-Provisioning Local StorageClass (k8s built-in class)
 * Prepares, updates, reboots, and joins new nodes to an existing cluster with the `--add-nodes` flag, allowing you to grow your cluster as needed.

 # Usage